hanleye29/hanleye29.github.io/docs/_posts/2021-08-04-Task_Scheduler.markdown

 1. A command to start python.exe.
 2. Once we're running python, we'll want to execute our pull_ten_tweets.py
-3. Pause the execution of the program so we can so our command prompt after running our first two commands.
+3. Pause the execution of the program after pull_ten_tweets.py executes so we can confirm our batch file is running correctly.

-That's really all there is to this.
+Believe it or not, it is even easier than it sounds.

 # 1. Get Path to python.exe
 We run python simply by providing the pathway to the the python.exe file on our system (mine was "C:\Users\erich\AppData\Local\Microsoft\WindowsApps\PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0\python.exe").
-Just as a note, make sure you have tweepy and pandas installed if you want to run the tutorial exactly.
+Just as a note, make sure you have tweepy and pandas installed if you want to run this tutorial exactly.
 To do this, open the command prompt and enter the following two commands:

 ```
 python -m pip install pandas